oconnor663/applied_crypto_2021_fall/pset2/readme.md

 sequential nonce starting from 0, decrypt the messages.

 Note that the key in this problem is _not the same_ as the key in Problem 4.
-If it were, we'd be breaking the nonce rule!
+If it was, we'd be breaking the nonce rule!
 You should never, ever break that rule, and I'm never going to break it in this class...except in the very next problem...